 A draft Cooperation Agreement between IOTC and SIOFA was approved by the Commission in 2022 to establish and maintain consultation, cooperation and collaboration in respect of matters of common interest to both the IOTC and the MOP to SIOFA.
-A signature from SIOFA is pending.
+The agreement was substantially revised by SIOFA in 2023 requiring further legal consultation with FAO.
+FAO have subsequently requested that this Collaboration Agreement be converted to a Memorandum of Understanding between SIOFA and FAO.
+Once this Mou has been agreed, a new Collaboration Agreement that will operationalise the agreement may be considered for adoption.